 Study Species

 I chose Acer rubrum as my study species because seed research is ongoing with Fagus grandifolia and Acer saccharum in Bartlett Experimental Forest and addition of Acer rubrum will strengthen the ongoing research.
-My research will contribute to an extensive data set tracking forest response to nutrient manipulation and will benefit United States Forestry Service (USFS) knowledge and practices.
+My research will contribute to an extensive data set tracking forest response to nutrient manipulation and will benefit United States Forest Service (USFS) knowledge and practices.

 Acer rubrum is a deciduous tree that grows 30 to 90 feet (9-28 m) tall and up to 4 feet (1.6 m) in diameter (Chapman et al 1990, Duncan et al 1987).
 The bark is smooth and gray but darkens and becomes furrowed in narrow ridges with age (Chapman et al 1990, Godfrey et al 1988).
 The tree produces small flowers are borne in slender-stalked, drooping axillary clusters (Batra et al 1985, Chapman et al 1990, Duncan et al 1988, Hosie et al 1969).
 The fruit is a paired, winged samara, approximately 0.75 inch (1.9 cm) long (Hosie et al, 1969).
 Samaras are red, pink, or yellow (Godfrey et al 1988).

 Red maple can bear seed as early as 4 years of age and produces good or better seed crops over most of its range in 1 out of 2 years (Olson et al 1974, Godman et al 1976).
 Red maples with diameters ranging 5-20 cm generally produce 12,000 to 91,000 seeds annually.
 Larger trees (>30 cm) commonly produce 1,000,000 seeds during production (Abott et al 1974).
-Acer rubrum has also been described as a “super generalist” which has “low resource requirements and does many things well in a wide variety of ecological conditions” (Abrams 1998).
-Walters et al. (1990) documents how this species thrives in a wide variety of soil conditions and climates.
+Acer rubrum has also been described as a “super generalist” which has “low resource requirements and does many things well in a wide variety of ecological conditions” (Abrams 1998). this species thrives in a wide variety of soil conditions and climates (Walters et al. 1990) documents how.
 Acer rubrum has an extensive range and can grow in varying pH soils with low nutrient content or contaminated soils, as seen in the industrially damaged woodlands near Sudbury, Ontario where heavy metals are abundant in the soil (James et al, 1985).

-Researchers have demonstrated how soil nutrient content influences plant growth.
-For example, Kołodziejek (2017) demonstrated how soil nutrient concentrations (NPK) significantly impacted seed size and germination in Peucedanum oreoselinum.
-Kołodziejek found that greater nutrient quantity in the soil increased seed mass and viability of this herbaceous species (Kołodziejek 2017).
+soil nutrient content influences plant growth.
+For example, soil nutrient concentrations (NPK) increased seed mass and viability of an herbaceous species, Peucedanum oreoselinum (Kołodziejek 2017).
 Quantifying seed production and viability in nutrient manipulated stands could reveal how Acer rubrum responds to varying nutrient availability throughout the Northeastern United States.
 Using Acer rubrum in this study can provide relevant information to land managers across the Eastern United States by providing insight into future regeneration of important woody species.
 I predict total seed production will not be affected by increased nutrient availability, but viability and seed mass will be affected.
 If an effect is demonstrated, the response would show an exaggerated response in a plant that survives in a wide range of environmental conditions.
 Significant statistical effects could reveal how Acer rubrum thrives in such a wide range across the Eastern US.

 I propose that addition of N and N+P will have no effect on total RM seed production but addition of N and N+P will increase seed mass and percent viability.
 I predict P to have no effect on total seed production, dried mass, and viability.